 The chief criticisms of the Department have been four: (1) that there was lacking a basic pattern of sound administrative organization, (2) that the type of personnel found both at home and abroad was inadequate for the job required in foreign affairs today, (3) that the Department was too far removed from the public and from Congress, and (4) that it was not prepared to provide leadership for, and maintain the necessary relations with, other federal agencies."

-The paper was written after the first of two Departmental Orders of 1944 were issued to reorganize the State Department, dated January 15 and December 20.
+The paper was written in 1944 after the first of two Departmental Orders of that year were issued to reorganize the State Department.
+The first was dated January 15 and the second December 20.
 Let me emphasize that this reorganization was done by the Department and did not require Congressional pressure, at least direct pressure, or legislation.
-The Department is a more complex bureaucracy today with legislation more likely to refer to specific elements of the Department, thus potentially reducing autonomy of action.
+After decades of legislative action and changed oversight by authorizers and appropriators, and similar autonomy is not available today.

 Laves and Wilcox followed up with another journal article in April 1945, "The State Department Continues Its Reorganization."
-The article is worth a read, but below are two excerpts that will be of interest to readers today.
+The article is also worth reading, but below are two excerpts that will be of interest to readers today.

 At the outset, it should be repeated that it would be difficult to overemphasize the importance of these reorganizations for the conduct of our foreign affairs.
 For in spite of the importance of international organization to world order, we should never forget that the smooth functioning of the international machinery we set up and the success of the peace we establish will depend in large measure upon how effectively the various states organize their national governments to carry on the complicated relations of the international community.